nguyenhau442001/Service_Robot/README.md

 # PART 2: KINETIC DIFFERENTIAL DRIVE MOBILE BOT

-The common method to get kinetic mobile robot, we consider as the picture it illustrate for basic model kinetic differential drive robot:
+The common method for deriving the kinematics of a mobile robot is to consider the basic model of a differential drive robot, as illustrated in the figure.

 ![image](https://user-images.githubusercontent.com/105471622/196739775-1a44c4a5-01c2-4700-9e5d-425551a7759b.png)

-We assumed the robot rotate around any point, in instantaneous time we can consider motion is linear, so the linear velocity of the center has the formula:
+We assume that the robot can rotate around any point.
+At an instantaneous moment, the motion can be considered linear.
+Therefore, the linear velocity of the robot's center is given by the following formula:

 ![image](https://user-images.githubusercontent.com/105471622/196741436-15c1fd77-d795-4a25-a4a0-d9e12acdfa1e.png)

-Where v_l,v_r, v is left linear velocity of left,right,center of robot corresponding.
+Where v_l,v_r, v is left linear velocity of left,right,center of robot , respectively.

 Have again

 ![image](https://user-images.githubusercontent.com/105471622/196741249-5b3fbe59-4a76-44c8-aabf-4c947f89cb83.png)

-We do some projection velocity vector into flat plane, we obtain the velocity of x-axis and y-axis corresponding
+By projecting the velocity vector onto the flat plane, we obtain the velocity components along the x-axis and y-axis, respectively.

 ![image](https://user-images.githubusercontent.com/105471622/196741322-f6b99628-0699-491f-a43b-45fbad0ea03c.png)